MicrosoftDocs/windows-dev-docs/hub/apps/performance/index.md

 ### Performance and Sustainability

+Performance engineering intersects directly with the sustainable software movement.
+Most electrical grids burn fossil fuels to generate electricity.
+As your application runs on a PC, it consumes incremental power that may be small for a single user but adds up as your user base grows.

-Interested in learning how performance engineering intersects with sustainability? 🌍 Check out the [Sustainable Software](https://devblogs.microsoft.com/sustainable-software/) blog.
+Interested in learning how performance engineering intersects with sustainability? 🌍 Check out the [Principles of Green Software Engineering](https://principles.green/) and Microsoft's [Sustainable Software blog](https://devblogs.microsoft.com/sustainable-software/).

 * [Measuring Your Application Power and Carbon Impact](https://devblogs.microsoft.com/sustainable-software/measuring-your-application-power-and-carbon-impact-part-1/)